 Conditions for permitting an impermissible medicine

-For a medicine that is otherwise impermissible to become permissible, the following five conditions below must be met.
+For a medicine or medical intervention that is otherwise impermissible to become permissible, all five of the following conditions must be fulfilled.

 1.